Sports in Indianapolis: Collegiate sports

-Indianapolis has three universities that field teams in the NCAA, Butler University (Butler Bulldogs) and Indiana University-Purdue University Indianapolis (IUPUI Jaguars) in Division 1 and the University of Indianapolis in Division 2.
-Butler is a member of the Big East Conference and IUPUI is a member of Horizon League.
+Indianapolis has three universities that field teams in the NCAA, Butler University (Butler Bulldogs) and Indiana University Indianapolis (IU Indy Jaguars) in Division I and the University of Indianapolis (Indianapolis Greyhounds) in Division II.
+Butler is a member of the Big East Conference, IU Indy is a member of the Horizon League, and Indianapolis (or UIndy) is a member of the Great Lakes Valley Conference.
 The Marian University Knights compete in the NAIA.